w3c/wai-cognitive/index.md

 * developing potential additional requirements for future versions of accessibility standards
 * developing standards for personalization, which is a key aspect of cognitive accessibility

+### Supplemental Guidance

+The document [Making Content Usable for People with Cognitive and Learning Disabilities](https://www.w3.org/TR/coga-usable/) is for people who make Web content (Web pages) and Web applications.
+It gives advice and on how to make content usable for people with cognitive and learning disabilities.
+It has content about:

+- people with learning and cognitive disabilities,
+- aims and objectives for usable content,
+- design patterns (ways) to make content usable,
+- including users in design and testing activities, and
+- personas (examples) and user needs.

+ ### Potential Additional Requirements in Standards

+WCAG 2.2 is currently being develeped and includes several potential “success criteria” with an emphasis on cognitive accessibility.
+These may become part of the final publication, depending on the outcome of the public Wide Review process that W3C standards undergo.

 ## Cognitive Accessibility Work at W3C

 Current work on cognitive accessibility at W3C WAI is mostly focused in the following Task Forces under the Accessibility Guidelines Working Group ([AG WG](https://www.w3.org/WAI/GL/)) and the Accessible Platform Architectures ([APA](https://www.w3.org/WAI/APA/)) Working Group: